A guide to contributing

 We encourage all gem5 developers to review other’s contributions.
 Anyone may review a gem5 change and, if they feel it is ready, approve it.
 All pull-requests can be found at https://github.com/gem5/gem5/pulls.

-When reviewing a pull request we enforce the followings guidelines.
+When reviewing a pull request we enforce the following guidelines.
 These have been designed to ensure clear and polite communication between all parties:

 We also recommend consulting Google’s “How to write code review comments” for advice on giving feedback to contributors.